 Creating dynamic workflow runs is allowed using conditional logic or if-this-then-that logic.

 During the creation or editing of workflows, you can set rules in your process to display variable tasks and elements depending on what happens in the process.
-With this feature, you are able to divide a workflow into branches.
+With this feature, you can divide a workflow into branches.

 Conditional Logic eliminates the need for two separate processes – say for hiring staff for two different departments – by letting you create a single, branching process that determines which tasks are available based on these conditions.